 Balance is very important in parkour and self-defense.
 These parkour balance training exercises will improve your balance and will also:

-- Cultivating body awareness.
+- Cultivate body awareness.

-- Improving all over body strength.
+- Improve all over body strength.

-- Increasing your focus levels.
+- Increase your focus levels.

 You will want to be able to do all these exercises on a round rail.
 In most places, the round rail is the hardest, common, urban structure to balance on.
 Progress to this by starting on the ground, then on ledges, flat planks, square rails, etc.

 First, you need to be able to get into the squat position on the ground.